jcurl/RJCP.DLL.Log/apps/DltDump/docs/pcap.md

 * The protocol identifier.
 * The identification field.

-The length of the packet is uknown, until the final packet is received.
+The length of the packet is unknown, until the final packet is received.
 The final packet is identified as having the MF bit set to zero.
 The length is then calculated from the data length and the fragmentation offset.